GooFit/GooFit/docs/documentation.md

 This provides a single location in which to get the value stored in `c_sqrt_2pi`, and share it.
 This uses constant memory, however this is a precious resource that should not be used illegitametly.
-One good example of proper use is the constant `c_motherMass`, which is used by the DalitzPlotPdf and ResonancePdf.
-Instead of allocating 17 doubles for the DalitzPlotPdf and the 16 ResonancePdf's, we can allocate one double for all 17 PDF accesses.
+One good example of proper use is the constant `c_motherMass`, which is used by the Amp3Body and ResonancePdf.
+Instead of allocating 17 doubles for the Amp3Body and the 16 ResonancePdf's, we can allocate one double for all 17 PDF accesses.
 This also applies to `c_daug1Mass`, `c_daug2Mass`, and
 `c_daug3Mass`.